FarahMint/web-socket/README.md

  What I am working on :
 - list should be updated on every new tick received, but always display the latest 10 ticks.
+I use setInterval method but I am not convince that it is a good solution